rummanalirakib/Predictive-Modeling-for-Code-Review-Question-Intent-Classification/README.md

 # Predictive-Modeling-for-Code-Review-Question-Intent-Classification

-SCHOOL OF COMPUTER SCIENCE
 COMP 8130
 Topics in Software Engineering

-This is an individual assignment.
-Cheating and plagiarism in any part of the assignment will result in zero for the whole assignment In this second assignment, you need to develop a classifier to predict the intention in the code review questions.
+In this second assignment, you need to develop a classifier to predict the intention in the code review questions.
 Select one multi-class prediction model from sklearn or any other machine learning libraries.
-Deadline: October 20, 2023 (11.59 PM)
-Total Marks: 10

 Reference Paper: Predicting Communicative Intention in Code Review Questions

 Dataset: icsme-questions-labeled.xlsx (available on the course website)
 Note: Include at least one new feature other than only considering the words appearing in those questions (you can consider more features!).
 Input: A specific question in the code review comments

 Labels: Consider the top-level categories
 1. Suggestions
 2. Requests